-- 2-3 sweatshirts/cardigans: Like before, in the winter it gets chilly once the sun goes down!
-Make sure you wear some warm layers.
+- 2-3 sweatshirts/cardigans: Like we mentioned before, it can get chilly in the winter once the sun goes down!
+Make sure you bring some warm layers.
 If you're coming in the summer months, you won't need as much.
 But it may get cold in your outreach location as well!

 - Personal Toiletries

-- A tight packing sleeping bag: one that you can pack up and won't take up too much space in your backpack.
+- A tight packing sleeping bag: Preferably one that you can easily pack up and won't take up too much space in your backpack.